Innoactive/Creator/.Documentation/articles/developer/09-properties.md

 ### Create the Property

-Create a new `.cs` file in the `Assets` folder with the following content:
+Create a new `ScalableProperty.cs` file in the `Assets` folder with the following content:

 ```csharp
 using Innoactive.Hub.Training.SceneObjects.Properties;